emqx/blog/en/202111/popular-online-public-mqtt-brokers.md

 In several tests, each free online MQTT server has reached a usable level as a whole.
 However, there are still significant differences between the servers in the specific indicators.
 There are stability and usability issues like low rate limit, unstable network delay, or even some servers are suspected of having a scheduled restart mechanism, which will bring a bad experience to users even in simple testing and prototyping.

 The above content also proves to a certain extent that the relevant performance of the IoT platform is affected by the geographic location of the device.
-Therefore, the EMQ X free online MQTT service that provides nearby access points for users in different regions based on the network of high-quality cloud service providers has certain advantages in comparison, and the test data is relatively leading in all aspects.
+Therefore, the EMQX free online MQTT service that provides nearby access points for users in different regions based on the network of high-quality cloud service providers has certain advantages in comparison, and the test data is relatively leading in all aspects.

-We are delighted to see that more and more IoT devices worldwide are connected to the online MQTT server provided by EMQ X, and thousands of messages are delivered per second on average. `broker.emqx.io:1883` also appears in various open-source projects and sample codes on GitHub ([https://github.com/search?q=broker.emqx.io&type=Code](https://github.com/search?q=broker.emqx.io&type=Code)).
+We are delighted to see that more and more IoT devices worldwide are connected to the online MQTT server provided by EMQX, and thousands of messages are delivered per second on average. `broker.emqx.io:1883` also appears in various open-source projects and sample codes on GitHub ([https://github.com/search?q=broker.emqx.io&type=Code](https://github.com/search?q=broker.emqx.io&type=Code)).

-EMQ X online public broker is provided by [EMQ X Cloud](https://www.emqx.com/en/cloud).
-EMQ X Cloud is a fully managed cloud-native MQTT messaging service provided by EMQ, which supports commercial-level accessibility and stability.
-Business users can quickly start projects at zero cost and implement MQTT device access in a simple and fast way by using EMQ X Cloud.
+EMQX online public broker is provided by [EMQX Cloud](https://www.emqx.com/en/cloud).
+EMQX Cloud is a fully managed cloud-native MQTT messaging service provided by EMQ, which supports commercial-level accessibility and stability.
+Business users can quickly start projects at zero cost and implement MQTT device access in a simple and fast way by using EMQX Cloud.
 In the later stage, it can be expanded as needed according to the business development.
 Users can create access points nearby worldwide and enjoy the 7 * 24 technical support provided by the EMQ professional team.

 Whether it is a personal or corporate project, EMQ is committed to providing the most appropriate MQTT messaging service for all kinds of users.
-If you have any comments or questions when using EMQ X, please feel free to give feedback to our team at any time.
+If you have any comments or questions when using EMQX, please feel free to give feedback to our team at any time.